Flat-Coated Retriever Shedding

 Flat-Coated Retrievers have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Flat-Coated Retriever's coat healthy.

-With a typical weight of 60-70 lbs and lifespan of 8-10 yrs, the Flat-Coated Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 60-70 lbs and lifespan of 8-10 yrs, the Flat-Coated Retriever has specific care needs shaped by its genetics and build.
 Each Flat-Coated Retriever has individual quirks beyond breed-standard descriptions — genetics sets a range, not a fixed outcome.

 Health Predisposition Summary: Flat-Coated Retrievers show higher-than-average incidence of cancer, hip dysplasia, bloat based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.